Zara (retailer): Labour practices

+In December 2023, Yle reported in Finland that the local Occupational Safety and Health Administration and Regional State Administrative Agency had investigated the four Zara stores under suspicions of illegal labour practices.
+In the investigation it was found that the workload the employees were subjected to were illegal.
+In one store, 95% of respondents to the authorities' enquiry felt that the workload is unbearable.

 Copyright infringement

 In July 2016, complaints were made against Zara that they had been stealing designs from multiple independent designers for their products.
 One of the designers, Tuesday Bassen, who previously worked with brands including Urban Outfitters and Nike, contacted Zara.
 The company responded Bassen's designs were not distinctive enough, and they received only a handful of complaints given the large volume of traffic they receive on their site.
-When the news was eventually picked up by media outlets, and Inditex, Zara's owning company, was asked to comment on the issue, Inditex replied that the items in question have been suspended from sale, and that they are in contact with Bassen's lawyer to clarify and address the issue.
+When the news was picked up by media outlets, Inditex, Zara's owning company, stated that the items in question have been suspended from sale, and that they are in contact with Bassen's lawyer to clarify and address the issue.

 As of April 2018, MaXhosa by Laduma is taking legal action against Zara for copying its designs.
 Zara responded to complaints from the designer by removing socks that resembled his artistic style.

 Melania Trump

-In June 2018, a Zara jacket with "I really don't care, do U?" emblazoned on the back became controversial after it was worn by Melania Trump when she visited a detention center for migrant children separated from their parents.
+In June 2018, a Zara jacket with "I really don't care, do u?" emblazoned on the back became controversial after it was worn by Melania Trump when she visited a detention center for migrant children separated from their parents.

 Political controversy in China

-In January 2018, Shanghai's internet authority summoned representatives of Zara, chastising the company for listing Taiwan as a "country" and ordering it to rectify the situation immediately.
+In January 2018, Shanghai's internet authority summoned representatives of Zara, chastising the company for listing Taiwan as a country and ordering it to rectify the situation immediately.

 In September 2019, Zara supported Hong Kong strikes; however after pressures from Chinese social media Zara was forced to issue a statement expressing its support of the "one country, two systems" policy adopted by China in ruling Hong Kong, and its disapproval of anti-government strikes.

+Animal cruelty

+In 2018, Zara's parent company Inditex committed to ban mohair from their products by 2020, responding to pressure from animal welfare groups regarding inhumane treatment of goats used for sourcing mohair.